the-lazy-learner/julia/stdlib/LinearAlgebra/docs/src/index.md

 matrix representation all work.
 In contrast, addition and subtraction as well as more generally broadcasting over elements in the matrix representation fail because that would be highly inefficient.
-For such use cases, consider computing the matrix representation once and cache it for future reuse.
+For such use cases, consider computing the matrix representation up front and cache it for future reuse.

 ## Standard functions